Employee's declaration of incapacity

 My employer has not read my electronic medical certificate.
 What should I do?

-I will then have to send him a printed or PDF version of the certificate in order to comply with the legal deadline for reporting my sick leave.
+If, after my initial submission via MyGuichet.lu, my employer has not read my electronic sick note, I will send a printed version of the note directly to ensure that I comply with the legal deadline for reporting my absence.

-For the time being, the system will only allow documents to be sent to employers identified via MyGuichet.lu in their professional space.
-If an employer does not have a professional space on MyGuichet.lu, it will not be possible to send documents digitally from my MyGuichet.lu space.
+The system only allows certificates to be sent to employers who are identified via MyGuichet.lu in their professional eSpace.
+If my employer does not have a professional eSpace on MyGuichet.lu, I will not be able to send the certificate digitally from my MyGuichet.lu eSpace.

 Can I view my old electronic medical certificates?